 Past experience has shown that students who are successful with the SAT and/or ACT are those who have prepared themselves with strong academic subjects.
-Many colleges require students to take the SAT subject tests in specific academic fields (English Composition, United States History, Biology, etc.).
-These achievement tests are used by colleges for enrollment and placement in classes.
 The SAT/ACT should be taken in the winter of the junior year by students planning to attend a four-year college or university.
 Students may retake either test during the fall semester of their senior year.
 Some colleges require students to take either the SAT/ACT again in the senior year even if their previous results were quite good.
-The SAT subject tests may be taken during May or June of the junior year or during the fall semester of the senior year.
-The results of these tests are very important in considering one's choice in selecting a college.